Astronomy 1 (Lecture Class) Information

 Auditing

 Although auditing classes is allowed in theory, it is actually strongly discouraged for financial reasons (the school receives no state funds for students who audit classes).
-I therefore do not allow students to audit my classes.
-You must register for the class if you want to attend class meetings.
-However, you can effectively audit the class by simply not taking any of the exams, and withdrawing from the class just before the drop deadline.
-You would then receive a W for the class, which for most purposes is the same as never taking the class, at all.
+For that reason most instructors do not allow students to audit their classes.
+You must register for a class if you want to attend class meetings.
+However, you can effectively audit classes by simply withdrawing from the class just before the drop deadline.
+You would then receive a W for the class, which for most purposes is the same as never taking the class at all.

 Registering for the Class